 Researching gives you answers and learning about the backgrounds of these companies can help you determine which are the best companies you should make time for.

 There will be several booths to represent different companies and simply going through them all is a waste of time.
 List down a set of criteria to see which companies you should be prioritizing on the day of the job fair.
 This way, you’ll be able to go through your top choices and visit other companies if you have the time.

 There are items that you’ll be needing in a job fair.
 The list is fairly long but is necessary.
 Preparing them in advance helps you save time when getting ready for the event and exhibits considerations and thoughtfulness towards the recruiters.

 The Checklist to an Ultimate Job Fair Go-bag

-- CV or Resume — Prepare a handful of CV or resume a day or two before the event.
+- CV or Resume — Prepare a handful of CVs or resumes a day or two before the event.
 This will come in handy when you’re visiting several booths if you wish to stay the whole day of the event.
-Opportunities can suddenly prevent themselves and having ammunition is like armor to war you know you’ll win.
+Opportunities can suddenly prevent themselves and having ammunition is like armour for war you know you’ll win.

-- Pen —Professionals need to learn that carrying a pen is advantageous, especially when going for a job interview.
-A career fair is basically a collage of mini job interviews with at least 20 companies.
+- Pen — Professionals need to learn that carrying a pen is advantageous, especially when going for a job interview.
+A career fair is a collage of mini job interviews with at least 20 companies.
 Carrying a pen is convenient when filling out forms, signing contracts, and listing tips and advice from recruiters.